 It is important that you lead by example and demonstrate an appreciation for the diversity of ideas and inputs in meetings and day-to-day conversations.
 Challenge yourself with making structured or unstructured brainstorming a routine.

 #4 Foster open minds

 Consciously manage your own biases.
 Understanding your own cognitive bias is an important step in avoiding any unintentional behaviour that contradicts your aims.
 If you are not sure about what filters you have on we recommend you look a bit closer.
 One of the best ways to understand your own personal preferences and underlying bias is to study your own profile and where it sits in relation to your team members.
-(Click here to download a sample individual profile) Individual plus team reports provide a visual guideline as to where synergies and conflicts are hidden within your work relationships.
+Individual plus team reports to provide a visual guideline as to where synergies and conflicts are hidden within your work relationships.
 Being conscious of that can work well as an early warning system for future roadblocks and difficulties.